mayaskarbinski/repository1/_texts/myPoem.md

 - Your skin like dawn
 - Mine like musk[^fn1]
 -
 - One paints the beginning
 - of a certain end.
 -
 - The other, the end of a
-- sure beginning,
+- sure beginning.

 <br>